Seagrove, North Carolina: Plank Road

 Construction of Plank Road began in 1849.
 Plank Road extended 129 mi and was made of planks 8 ft long, 9 to 16 in wide, and 3 in thick.
 The road carried horseback riders, wagons, and stagecoaches.
 A toll of one cent per mile (1.6 km) was charged for a wagon and four horses.
 Toll revenues declined after construction of the railroad, and by 1862 much of Plank Road was abandoned.

 Parts of North Carolina Highway 705 follow the Plank Road route.

 Seagrove School

 A school funded by members of the community was established on April 3, 1911.
 The school moved to a new site in 1918 and again in 1926.
 The school burned on March 24, 1934, and was subsequently rebuilt.
 The small Seagrove school accepted students from elementary to high school until the fall of 1970.

 In 1970 high school students were reassigned to the new Southwestern Randolph High School.
 In the fall of 1990, Seagrove students in the 6th through 8th grades began attending Southwestern Randolph Middle School.
 Today, the building is known as Seagrove Elementary School and serves students only from Kindergarten until the 5th grade.
+It also has a daycare for students.